 Furthermore, the environment is always evolving.
 For example, Amazon Key is a new service that allows you to control your smart lock from your phone—but only with ZigBee smart locks.

 You’re out of luck if you have a different type of lock.
 If you can’t discover a workaround for a new service, there’s no guilt in ditching the incompatible equipment and replacing it with one that better suits your needs.

 One of the advantages of home automation, is the ability to create your own security system that works in conjunction with other devices.
 This, like other smart home devices, needs a stable internet connection.
 Your security base should come with instructions on how to register an account and connect it to the internet.

 Peel-and-stick equipment is found in several DIY systems, including SimpliSafe, Abode, and Ring.
-You’ll never need a hammer or screws, and you can remove the equipment without damaging the walls if you’re renting or selling your home.
+You’ll never need a hammer or screws, and you can remove the equipment without damaging the walls if you’re renting or selling your home to cash house buyers.
 However, there is still a lot of home security equipment that has to be drilled or placed.
 If you’re not handy, you might want to enlist the help of a friend or hire a professional.

 We arranged smart home components in the order in which we believe most people would install them, but there is no hard and fast rule.
 If you think a smart smoke alarm is more important than smart lighting, go ahead and install one.

 If you think you’ll want to invest in a smart home hub to bring all of these devices together in one place, be sure everything you buy will work with one of the most popular hubs.